How To Fix Written Mistake On Car Title When Selling Your Car?

 Solution?

-Don’t use white-out or cross anything out if you make a mistake on your car title.
+Only use white-out or cross something out if you make a mistake on your car title.
 Instead, go to the DMV and explain what occurred.
 You may be asked to pay a fee or fill out a form requesting that the DMV correct the error by issuing you a new title or noting the mistake with an official marking.

 Wrong buyer Signature